SplotyCode/YouTrackDiscordintegration/README.md

 ./gradlew.bat run
 ```

+Alternatively, you can use the prebuild jar files under GitHub Releases.

 ## Notes and Limitations
 - Dedupe is in-memory only.
 If you restart the app, still-unread notifications may be sent again.
 - Notifications are not marked as read in YouTrack by this tool (I was not able to find an API endpoint for this).